Packing Tips For The Environmentally Friendly Backpacker

 BYO Coffee Cup

-Packing a re-usable coffee cup is not only a lot more environmentally it may also save you a little money as many cafes offer discounts to those who bring their own cup.
+Packing a reusable coffee cup is not only a lot more environmentally friendly, but it may also save you a little money as many cafes offer discounts to those who bring their own cup.
 If you’re trying to travel light look for collapsible coffee cups that will easily fit into your backpack.